AnwarAlruwailiSecurrency/search/README.md

 # Search Script

 ## Description
-This script (`search.sh`) searches for specific key or names inside the contents of files in a dir and its subdir.
+This script (`search.sh`) searches for key or names inside the contents of files in a dir and its subdir.
 If a file contains any of the listed names, it outputs the file path and the name found.

 ## Usage